Integrability from categorification and the 2-Kac-Moody Algebra: Strict Lie 2-bialgebras and Lie 2-algebra cocycles

-and hence induces a Poisson-Lie bivector field $\Pi$.
-This is in direct analogy with the usual Lie 1-algebra case.
+What is important for this paper is the fact that the 2-$R$-matrix $R$ determines an \textit{alternative} dg $R$-bracket $[-,-]_R: \g\otimes\g\to\g$ on $\g$, through which the Kostant-Kirilov symplectic structure can be generalized.
+We shall do this in \S \ref{2kkbracket}.

 \paragraph{Symmetric component $R^\odot$.} Recall from the Lie 1-algebra case that the classical Yang-Baxter equation constrains the symmetric piece of the classical $r$-matrix to be $\operatorname{ad}$-invariant.
-Similarly, \eqref{2cybe} constrains $R^\odot$ to be invariant under the 2-adjoint representation $_2\operatorname{ad}$ as described above.
+Similarly, \eqref{2cybe} constrains $R^\odot$ to be invariant under the 2-adjoint representation $_2\operatorname{ad}$ \eqref{adrep}.
+Moreover, $R^\odot$ must also satisfy the equation $D_t^-R^\odot=0$.